Sensor Fusion and Tracking Toolbox

 Generate track establishment, maintenance, and deletion metrics including track length, track breaks, and track ID swaps.
 Estimate track accuracy with position, velocity, acceleration, and yaw rate root-mean square error (RMSE), along with average normalized estimation error squared (ANEES).
 Analyze inertial sensor noise using Allan variance.

-Evaluate tracker performance against ground truth using the optimal subpattern assignment metric (OSPA)
+Evaluate tracking performance against ground truth based on the global optimal subpattern assignment (GOSPA) metric